Hafiz Rahim

 Hafiz Rahim (19 November 1983 – 9 July 2020) was a Singaporean footballer who played as a forward.

+Career

-Club career
+Club

 Hafiz had previously played for S.League club Geylang United, Singapore Armed Forces FC, Gombak United and Home United.

-International career
+International

 Hafiz earned his first international cap against Thailand on 24 August 2011.
 He scored his only international goal against Laos on 7 June 2013.